neoeinstein/msfs_vpilot_vmr/README.md

 Included here primarily for reference, you can find the default vPilot rules for MSFS in this repository as well.
 They come embedded into vPilot, so you _do not_ need to add them as a custom rule set.

+## My airplane avionics keep turning off…

+There's a bug currently known to Asobo where models loading into the sim can result in your panel lights, throttle, and avionics being altered in flight.
+This generally does not happen with the generic models.
+One workaround is to use generic models for AI and Multiplayer traffic, as those models don't have the systems that would interfere with the airplane you are currently flying.
+Those options can be found under the Graphics settings, down near the bottom.

+For users that find this bug particularly annoying, I've added a set of matching rules that take the vPilot defaults, and swap in generic models for _all_ aircraft, so as to allow you to prevent vPilot from loading in models that will affect your experience.

+You can find that custom matching rule as `Generic_Everything.vmr`.
+Please file an issue if you experience any problems with loading the models in this rule set.